-‘The most animated, cheerful little creatures you can possibly imagine.’
-That’s how John Gould, ornithologist and bird artist, described Budgerigars in the 1800s.
+"The most animated, cheerful little creatures you can possibly imagine." – John Gould, ornithologist and bird artist, describing Budgerigars in the 1800s

 The Budgerigar is a colourful parrot native to Australia .
 Its plumage is bright yellow and green, with a blue cheek and black scalloping on its wing feathers.
 Its tail is slender and dark blue.
-Small in size, they’re roughly 18-20cm from top to tail, and weigh 30-40 g.
+Small in size, they’re roughly 18cm to 20cm from top to tail, and weigh 30 to 40 grams.

 Budgerigars have been bred in captivity since the 1850s and are now one of the world’s best known pet birds.
 They’re hardy, animated and can mimic human speech .
-Mauve, olive and blue to pure white, the bird has been bred into a huge range of colours and patterns.
+The bird has been bred into a huge range of colours and patterns from mauve, olive and blue to pure white.

 Where do Budgerigars live?

 Budgerigars have an extensive natural range – they’re found through most of Australia's interior west of the Great Dividing Range.
 They’re not found in Tasmania, Cape York, or the coastal areas of eastern, northern or south-western Australia.

 Budgerigars are highly nomadic .
 They generally fly north during winter , covering significant distances as they migrate.
 Flocks follow rainfall and seasonally abundant seeding grasses.